jensbambauer/seriale/site/content/post/ixa-–-first-vertical-basque-web-series-format-interview-with-the-author-and-director-egoitz-diaz-ibargoitia.md

 In the second episode, a woman is accompanied while shopping in the supermarket.
 The camera follows her around—a little boy, who appears to be her son, whines.
 The camera work becomes in-creasingly chaotic.
 While the mother plays a message from her son, audible to all, she begins to walk around more and more frantically.
 The scenery is filmed rather shakily.
 The woman's face is shown up close and often only half of it, making it possible to observe her emotions closely.
 Only small sections are shown, so one knows that the protagonist is at the supermarket.
 Many voices are raised, strange things happen to the son, who eventually chases his mother, who is running away.
 Towards the end of this scene, the woman appears to have entered a state of madness.
 In the next scene, we see the woman shopping again, being more relaxed this time, while the little boy is with another woman.
 Everything seems ordinary, especially in comparison with the disorderly scenes from be-fore.
 However, the viewer is left bewildered, and the question remains, which of the scenes are closer to reality.

 The third episode takes place at an airport.
 Two men, one young and one old, watch the planes arriving and departing, and the music gives the scenes a mystical character.
-Both of them are taking pho-tos, and the younger man snaps the older one and the latter photographs the planes.
+Both of them are taking photos, and the younger man snaps the older one and the latter photographs the planes.
 Not once is a shot of the entire surroundings included; merely details are being shown, making the scenes seem fragmented.
 The sounds of the aircraft and the camera shutter release partly drown out the conversation between the protagonists.
 While they argue, the music becomes more and more powerful - until the episode ends with a dramatic climax.

 The fourth episode begins similarly mystical as the previous one due to the camera work and the underlying music.
 Again and again, a telephone operator is disturbed at his workplace and observed by the boss.
 The boss is also listening when he gets a call from a friend.
 He is under a lot of time pressure because the person who doesn't make it into the company's internal ranking will be fired.
 Men and women are called either Mikel or Miren, which shows how different individuals are op-pressed in the workplace.
 Their individual life stories are often uninteresting to the workplace and our society.
 As the boss listens to the conversation between her employee and his caller, the pressure becomes palpable.
 Mikel finally quits by phone and is proud of himself; he disappears into a seem-ingly happier world, leaving control, time pressure and invisibility behind.